 Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
 If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
 Also, be sure to visit this page’s FAQ And Objections Page

-The promises of God were given to the descendants of Abraham.
+When God gave the law, He gave it to Israel.
+When He gave promises, He gave them to Israel.
 But where does that leave everyone else?
 Do the Ten Commandments apply to everyone, or just Israel?
-Is there hope of eternal life for others?
+Is there hope of eternal life for others, or just Israel?
+What about those of us who are not Jewish by birth?

-When we talk about the covenant God made with Israel, it is clear that those promises were given to them specifically.
-But God made two other covenants before the nation of Israel even came into existence.
+When we talk about the covenant God made with Israel, it is clear that those promises were given specifically to them.
+But God had also made two other covenants before the nation of Israel ever came into existence.

 The first covenant between God and mankind was very one-sided.
 He did not require any promise from mankind.
-He simply promised us that He would never again send a flood of water to destroy the earth and all life on it.
-This happened at the end of Noah’s flood.
+He was the only one who had a part to play in it.
+He simply promised that He would never again send a flood of water to destroy the earth and all life on it.

 A Covenant of Resurrection and Eternal Life